Arjun-M-101/youtube-lakehouse/README.md

 ```
 `rejected_validation_rows` was **zero** - every row in the file was structurally valid.
 The entire shortfall was 4,894 exact duplicate rows (13.1% of the file), a known characteristic of the India export in this Kaggle dataset.
 The original DQ formula scored duplicate rows the same as genuinely corrupt data, so a file that was 100% structurally valid still failed the gate purely because it had a naturally higher duplicate rate than US/GB.
 **Fix:** Changed `data_quality_report()` in `transform_logic.py` to compute `pass` from a `validity_rate` - `(clean_rows + duplicate_rows) / total_rows` - instead of `clean_rows / total_rows`.
 Duplicates are still fully quarantined out of Silver (dedup behavior didn't change); they're just no longer scored as if they were data corruption when deciding whether the file is trustworthy. `duplicate_rate` is still reported separately for visibility.
 All 61 existing unit tests still passed unmodified, and re-running the numbers above through the new formula gives `validity_rate = 1.0` - correctly reflecting that the file was clean.
 Re-uploaded the same `INvideos.csv`; it went straight through to `PipelineSucceeded`.
-**Why I'm keeping this in the README instead of hiding it:** a DQ gate that never once triggers isn't proof the gate works - it's proof it was never tested against real messy data.
-This is the strongest evidence in the whole project that the design does what it's supposed to do.

 ### 15. Dashboard showing an engagement ratio over 100 (physically impossible)
 **Symptom:** The QuickSight pivot table showed `avg_engagement_ratio` = 105.29 for the US region - `(likes + comments) / views` should realistically sit well under 1 for the overwhelming majority of videos.